ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ### Applications

-The TFSIK01A is designed with precision for UAV command and control applications, ensuring dependable, long-distance communication links between UAVs and ground control stations.
+The TFSIK01A is designed precisely for UAV command and control applications, ensuring dependable, long-distance communication links between UAVs and ground control stations.
 It is also highly effective in ROS2 environments for robotics, providing a reliable long-range wireless datalink.

 ### Installation and Configuration